-Become an Internship Site
+Become An Internship Site

 Real ministry experiences are an essential component of the education that Calvin Seminary offers its students in the pastoral ministry (MDiv) and specialized ministry (MA) programs.
 Please consider how your congregation can provide valuable hands-on internships for students as they pursue God’s call on their lives.

-Calvin Seminary’s Vocational Formation Office is eager to partner with you to help form students for ministry.
+Calvin Seminary’s Vocational Formation Office (VFO) is eager to partner with you to help form students for ministry.
 Get started by exploring the types of internship sites we need, and then contact us so that we can explore your options in more detail.
-We choose internship sites based on the congregation’s fit for particular student.
+We choose internship sites based on the congregation’s fit for a particular student.

 Emerging Leaders: Concurrent and Integrative.
 Forming the character, heart, and leadership of emerging leaders.
 This sentence captures the vision of the Vocational Formation Office at Calvin Theological Seminary.
 We are acutely aware that leadership in God’s kingdom requires more than textbook knowledge.
 In fact, we are convinced that effective kingdom leadership in an increasingly complex world requires that leaders now their theology – and who’s character is rooted in Christ and the Gospel, who’s heart is in step with the Holy Spirit, and who’s leadership acumen is always growing.

 The Vocational Formation Office is looking for partner churches/ministries and vocational mentors from a variety of denominations and ministry contexts.
 If you think that an emerging leader (intern) would fit with God’s vision for your church/ministry, please contact the Vocational Formation Office.